taoliu12/discussion-board-rails-react/README.md

 This is a discussion forum with a upvote/downvote feature.
 Built using:

+-React client (including material ui, react-hook-form)

--React client -Rails API - PostgresDB
+-Rails API -PostgresSQL

 ## Installation and Running